djalbat/necessary/README.md

 A single `migrate()` function to handle the migration of JSON files with a required `version` entry.
 This function can be used in conjunction with the configuration utilities but does not have to be.

 * The `migrate` function takes `json`, `migrationMap` and `latestVersion` arguments.
-The easiest way to demonstrate its use is by an extensive example.
+Perhaps the easiest way to demonstrate its use is by way of an extensive example.

 Your application should maintain a list of version numbers.
 A new version number should be used every time the format of the requisite JSON file needs to be migrated: